yduf/yduf.github.io/_posts/2023-03-26-math-kalman-filter.md

 The Standard Deviation is the square root of the variance.

+### Static System

+A static system is a system that doesn't change its state over a reasonable period.
+For instance, the static system could be a tower, and the state would be its height.

+### Dynamic System

 ### see also
 - [Kalman Filter Using OpenCV in Python](https://www.delftstack.com/howto/python/opencv-kalman-filter/) / [SO](https://stackoverflow.com/questions/42904509/opencv-kalman-filter-python)